ken1ma/kaska-multimedia/README.md

     1. On Windows [MSI installer](https://www.scala-sbt.org/1.x/docs/Installing-sbt-on-Windows.html)
         1. It might be older version but the correct version is automatically downloaded and used

-1. Java 17

-    1. On macOS, [SDKMAN!](https://sdkman.io/) can be used to install one

-            sdk install java 17.0.3.6.1-amzn

 # How to build and run